puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

    Optionally, to skip the interview questions and generate the module with default values, use the ``skip-interview` flag when you generate the module: `pdk new module module_name --skip-interview`

 1. Respond to the PDK dialog questions in the terminal.
-To accept the default value for any question, hit **Enter**.
+Each question indicates the default value it will use if you just hit **Enter**.

-   1. Forge username: Enter your Forge username.
-If you don't have a Forge username, accept the default value with **Enter**.
+   1. Forge username: Enter your Forge username, if you have a Forge account.
    2. Version: Enter the semantic version of your module, such as "0.1.0".
    3. Author: Enter the name of the module author.
    4. License: If you want to specify a license other than "Apache-2.0," specify that here, such as "MIT", or "proprietary".
    5. Description: Enter a one-sentence summary that helps other users understand what your module does.
-   6. Source code repository: Enter an URL to your module's source code repository.
+   6. Source code repository: Enter the URL to your module's source code repository.
    7. Where others can learn more: If you have a website where users can learn more about your module, enter the URL.
    8. Where others can report issues: If you have a public bug tracker for your module, enter the URL.